spotlightpa/poor-richard/content/news/legislature-bills.md

 published = 2019-09-13T13:00:00.000Z
-authors = ["Liz Navratil", "Jonathan Lai, Philadelphia Inquirer"] title = "Pa. state legislators among the highest paid in U.S., but they’re doing less and less actual lawmaking" description = "The number of bills introduced in the legislature has fallen by more than 20% from its peak in the early 1990s, and the number of bills actually passed into law has fallen even more dramatically." kicker = "The Capitol" featured = true slug = "pa-state-legislators-among-the-highest-paid-in-us-but-theyre-doing-less-and-less-actual-lawmaking"
+authors = ["Liz Navratil", "Jonathan Lai, Philadelphia Inquirer"] title = "Pa. state legislators among the highest paid in U.S., but they’re doing less and less actual lawmaking" description = "The number of bills introduced or passed by the legislature has decreased dramatically in recent years, while the number of largely ceremonial resolutions has skyrocketed." kicker = "The Capitol" featured = true
 +++
 HARRISBURG — Pennsylvania has the [largest full-time legislature in the nation](http://www.ncsl.org/research/about-state-legislatures/number-of-legislators-and-length-of-terms.aspx) and its lawmakers are among the [highest-paid in the country](http://www.ncsl.org/research/about-state-legislatures/legislator-compensation-2018.aspx), yet, increasingly, they’re doing less and less actual lawmaking.

 The number of bills introduced in the legislature has fallen by more than 20% from its peak in the early 1990s, and the number of bills actually passed into law has fallen even more dramatically in the years since, according to an analysis of four decades of legislative data by The Inquirer and [Spotlight PA](https://www.spotlightpa.org/).